evilrobot-01/pba-final/README.md

   - A custom pallet implementing a simple decentralised exchange
   - Uses the [assets](https://github.com/paritytech/substrate/tree/master/frame/assets) pallet
   - A new asset is created for each liquidity pool.
-The asset identifiers start at the end of the `u32` range and are decremented each time via the `LiquidityPoolTokenIdGenerator` storage item.
+The asset identifiers start at the end of the `u32` range and are decremented each time via the `LiquidityPoolAssetIdGenerator` storage item.
 This should ideally be using hashes.
   - Liquidity rewards are generated via fees on each call to the `LiquidityPool.swap()` method (via `LiquidityPool::calculate()`.